tembolo1284/matching-engine-c/documentation/PROTOCOLS.md

 Both protocols can be used simultaneously through automatic format detection.
 This allows for mixed-mode operation where some clients use CSV (for debugging) while others use Binary (for performance).

-**Note:** Protocol format is independent of processor routing.
-Both protocols work identically in single-processor and dual-processor modes.
+**Protocol format is independent of:**
+- Processor routing (both protocols work identically in single/dual-processor modes)
+- Transport layer (TCP, UDP, or Multicast)
+- Output destination (TCP clients or multicast subscribers)

 ---